By: Reyna Gobel

 Myth: You can borrow more than you can afford to repay.

-Decades ago, private student loans would advertise availability for seemingly limitless funds for everything from tuition and fees to spring break trips.
+Decades ago, private student loans would advertise seemingly limitless funds for everything from tuition and fees to spring break trips.
 Some lenders created their own myth.

-Private student loans are now similar to mortgages and car loans in that the maximum amount you can borrow is based on a debt-to-income ratio in addition to your credit score.
-While that doesn’t mean you should borrow as much as the lender offers, it does mean you aren’t automatically eligible for an amount that is well beyond what you could reasonably payback.
+Private student loan limits are now similar to mortgages and car loans.
+The maximum borrowing limit is based on a debt-to-income ratio and your credit score.
+You aren’t eligible for an amount that is well beyond what you could reasonably payback.

 Ironically, federal parent PLUS loans are the opposite.
 Borrowing limits aren’t based on your income at all.
 The only factor is the cost of attendance minus other financial aid received.
 A parent who makes $25,000 per year could theoretically be eligible to borrow upwards of $100,000 over the course of four years.